18F/product-guide/pages/what-is-a-product-lead.md

 - Coffee getter
 - Your parent

-**Importantly, at the end of the day, PMs do whatever it takes to make sure the right product goes out the door.**

 You might have a PM-shaped hole on your team if...

 - **Problem:** Your meetings aren’t productive.<br>**What a PM would do to help:** Organize the team and the work and run meetings.
 Model productive meetings – clear goals, organization, and follow-throughs.